Hayden Panettiere: Career

-Acting

-Television
+1990s: Beginnings

-Panettiere first appeared in commercials at the age of eleven months, beginning with an advertisement for a Playskool toy train.
-She landed a role as Sarah Roberts on the ABC soap opera One Life to Live from 1994 to 1997, which was followed by Lizzie Spaulding on the CBS soap opera Guiding Light in 1996, and again from 1997 to 2000.
+Panettiere first appeared on-screen at 11 months old in a 1990 Playskool toy train commercial.
+By five, she had appeared in more than 50 commercials.
+She told Gayle King on CBS Mornings on May 18, 2026, that she first appeared in a soap opera when she was four.
+She landed a role as Sarah Roberts on the ABC soap opera One Life to Live from 1994 to 1997, followed by Lizzie Spaulding on the CBS soap opera Guiding Light in 1996 and again from 1997 to 2000.
 While on Guiding Light, Panettiere's character Lizzie battled leukemia.
-The Leukemia & Lymphoma Society gave her its Special Recognition Award for drawing the attention of daytime viewers to the disease, and for improving national awareness.
+The Leukemia & Lymphoma Society gave her its Special Recognition Award for drawing the attention of daytime viewers to the disease and for improving national awareness.
+She made her feature film debut at age nine, as the voice of Princess Dot in A Bug's Life (1998).
+Her first released film was The Object of My Affection (1998) at eight, in which she appears briefly as a mermaid in the school play in the opening scene.
+In 1999, she played the girl on a sinking sailboat in Message in a Bottle.

+2000s: Breakthrough with Heroes and music

-For her performance in Lifetime Television's 1999 television film If You Believe, she was nominated for the Young Artist Award for Young Actress Age Ten or Under in the category of Best Performance in a TV Movie or Pilot.
-Panettiere appeared on Fox's Ally McBeal as the title character's daughter, played the daughter of a man transitioning to female in HBO Films' Normal, had a recurring guest role on Malcolm in the Middle and guest starred in Law & Order: Special Victims Unit in two different roles.
+Panettiere provided the voice for Suri in Disney's CGI-animated movie Dinosaur (2000) and portrayed Sheryl Yoast in Remember the Titans (2000), a role that won her a Young Artist Award for Best Supporting Young Actress.
+For her performance in Lifetime's If You Believe, she was nominated for the Young Artist Award for Young Actress Age Ten or Under in the category of Best Performance in a TV Movie or Pilot.
+Panettiere appeared on Fox's Ally McBeal as the title character's daughter, played the daughter of the main character Ruth Applewood in HBO Films' Normal, had a recurring guest role on Malcolm in the Middle, and guest starred on Law & Order: Special Victims Unit in two different roles.
+In 2004, Disney Channel gave Panettiere her first starring role as the daughter of Bill Pullman's character in Tiger Cruise.